IBT-FMI/COSplay/documentation/COSplay.rst

 Open a terminal and go to the COSplay folder you downloaded.

-Insert the microSD into the Pyboard and connected to the computer using the USB cable.
+Insert the microSD into the Pyboard and connect it to the computer using the USB cable.
 Copy all files in the pyboard folder to the SD card (``cp pyboard/* mount/point/of/the/sd``).

-*NOTE:* You have to replave ``mount/point/of/the/sd`` with the actual mount point of the sd card.
+*NOTE:* You have to replace  ``mount/point/of/the/sd`` with the actual mount point of the sd card.
 Of course you can also copy the files without using the terminal.

+If you want to use the pyboard standalone you can continue reading at :ref:`pyboardStandalone`.

 In order to grant the user permission to access the microcontroller a new udev rule is needed.
 Run the script ``grant_permissions_for_pyboard`` inside the ``scripts`` folder to creat the rule (``./scripts/grant_permissions_for_pyboard``).
 You will need root privileges to run the script.
+You can remove the rule using the ``remove_permissions_for_pyboard`` script.

-The following installs a module that can be used in Python programs (``import COSplay``).
+The following installs a module that can be used in Python programs (``import cosplay``).

 If you only want to use the programme as is, an installation is not mandatory.
-You can you can simply run the executable cli.py (``./path/to/COSplay/COSplay/cli.py``).
+You can you can simply run the executable cli.py (``./cosplay/cli.py``).

 Setuptools
 ----------